Patent Specification Descriptors: "type" or "kind" codes

 In some countries, including the USA prior to 2001, usually only one document is issued so there is only one suffix for published patents from that country.
 Granted documents from other countries may be given a different suffix.

-Occasionally, Thomson Scientific has created status codes unique to our own services.
+Occasionally, Thomson Reuters has created status codes unique to our own services.
 For example, as Germany is a signatory to both the EPC and PCT, applicants pursuing either of these routes for patent protection may designate Germany as one of the countries in which protection is sought.

 After examination by the European Patent Office (for EPC) or by WIPO (for PCT), the applications will then pass to the German Patent Office for issue in the normal way as a domestic patent.
 Those entering from the EPO are given the suffix G in DWPI, whereas those from the PCT receive the suffix T (for Transfer).
 For documents which transfer from the EPO to Germany in other languages (French or German), we add the suffix E.